apache/cordova-docs/www/docs/en/edge/guide/platforms/blackberry10/index.md

 For BlackBerry 10, you need to install the SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
-For a comparison of the two development paths, see the Overview.
-For details on each, see The Command-Line Interface and the BlackBerry 10 Shell Tool Guide.
+For a comparison of the two development paths, see the <a href="../../overview/index.html">Overview</a>.
+For details on each, see <a href="../../cli/index.html">The Command-Line Interface</a> and the BlackBerry 10 Shell Tool Guide.

 ## Requirements